vseryakov/backendjs/README.md

   Parameters:
     - secret - new secret for the account
-    - token_secret - set to 1 to reset access token secret to a new vakue thus revoking access from existing access tokens
+    - token_secret - set to 1 to reset access token secret to a new value thus revoking access from existing access tokens

   Example: